jeffpar/pcjs.v1/README.md

 ### Building PCjs

 Unlike a typical project, where you have to *build* or *configure* or *make* something, PCjs is "ready to run".
-That's because both the compiled and uncompiled versions of PCjs are checked into the project, making deployment to a web server easy.
+That's because both the compiled and uncompiled versions of PCjs emulation modules are checked into the project, making deployment to a web server easy.

 However, in order to build and test PCjs modifications, you'll want to use [Grunt](http://gruntjs.com/) and the Grunt tasks defined by [Gruntfile.js](Gruntfile.js).